pangeo-data/pangeo-eosc/users/users-getting-started.md

 ### Custom access policies

 Custom bucket policies are needed in certain academic, collaborative and educational situations.
 If custom policies for bucket-access are needed: consider filing a request to set up a group.
-Please check out policy-examples [here](./how-to/custom-access-policies/)
+Check out the policy-example [here](./how-to/custom-access-policies/)

 ## Support